 Whilst the elected councillors approve the policies, paid employees (council officers) put them into practice.
 The Council employs over 2,500 staff; these include school teachers, social workers and staff responsible for a wide range of services benefitting the local community.

-The Senior Management Team is responsible for managing the activities of the Council staff and for advising councillors on the potential implications of political decisions.
+The Strategic Leadership Group is responsible for managing the activities of the Council staff and for advising councillors on the potential implications of political decisions.

 By law, senior Council staff are not allowed to participate in any party political activity and are expected to advise and assist all councillors irrespective of their political affiliation.

 Information on Clackmannanshire Council's Chief Executive, Nikki Bridle is contained on our Chief Executive's Responsibilities and Remuneration page.